jarrodwhitley/roll-notation-generator/README.md

 This is something I just made in my free time to help with my prep time as I DM a campaign for my wife and children.
 If you have any suggestions to improve it, please create a PR.
 Once it's been tested out thoroughly I plan to turn it into a Chrome extension.
 This current version only generates [rollable] code for damage rolls, but it could be easily updated to include attack rolls as well, I just don't intend to use it for that purpose and haven't added that feature yet.

+**Note:** Code is currently a mess.
+I'll clean it up when have time.
+Just had to get it working so that I could use this tool to prep for the next bit of our campaign.
+Please don't judge me.

 ![ezgif-6-5b0bc6f79b](https://github.com/jarrodwhitley/roll-notation-generator/assets/11711674/e96fc3ea-cadf-4d51-a370-6d774700d38b)

 ### Features